Ewogijk/runeOS/CONTRIBUTING.md

 sudo chmod a+x /usr/local/bin/clang-tidy
 ```

-Then install the python dependencies, it is recommended use a [venv](https://docs.python.org/3/library/venv.html):
+Then install the python dependencies, we recommend to install in a [venv](https://docs.python.org/3/library/venv.html):

 ```shell
 pip install scons click meson
 ```

-- SCons: SCons is a cross-platform substitute for make and used to build the kernel.
-- meson: Meson will build the OS and userspace applications.
-- click: A package to build command line interfaces and used with most python scripts.

-Lastly, head over to the [runeToolchain]() project and install the latest release.
-The toolchain provides two
-cross-compilers, a freestanding cross-compiler to build the kernel and a hosted cross-compiler with C/C++ standard
-library to compile userspace applications.
+Lastly, get the latest release of the [runeToolchain]() that provides the cross-compilers to build the runeOS.

 ### Building with Brokkr